operator-framework/operator-controller/docs/fetching-catalog-contents.md

 ## On cluster

-When making a request for the contents of the `operatorhubio` `Catalog` from within the cluster issue a HTTP `GET` request to `https://catalogd-catalogserver.catalogd-system.svc/catalogs/operatorhubio/all.json`
+When making a request for the contents of the `operatorhubio` `ClusterCatalog` from within the cluster issue a HTTP `GET` request to `https://catalogd-catalogserver.catalogd-system.svc/catalogs/operatorhubio/all.json`